 - When cruising at highway speeds, it is more economical to use the air conditioner and leave the windows closed to reduce drag. - Use the recommended viscosity engine oil.
-See "Capacities and recommended fuel/lubricants" in the "Technical and consumer information" section of this manual.
+See "Engine oil and oil filter recommendations" in "Technical and consumer information" Section of this manual.